Mythri532/docker/Readme2.md

-# Overview of Kubernetes
+                                                             ## Overview of Kubernetes
+# what is Kubernetes?
 Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes<br> involved in deploying, managing, and scaling containerized applications.<br>

-## Features of Kubernetes
+#Features of Kubernetes

 Continues development, integration and deployment<br>